-According to the provisions of Law 4335/2015 (published in Government Gazette 87/A/23.7.2015), the ability of the debtor to challenge the compulsory enforcement actions, which are carried out by the creditor, is now restricted.
+According to the provisions of Greek Law 4335/2015 (published in Government Gazette 87/A/23.7.2015), the ability of the debtor to challenge the compulsory enforcement actions, which are carried out by the creditor, is now restricted.
 In particular, by virtue of the provisions of the Code of Civil Procedure, as in force until 31 December 2015, the debtor was entitled to challenge separately each compulsory enforcement action and as a result the completion of the enforcement procedure was significantly delayed.
-However, by virtue of Law 4335/2015 the debtor is entitled to opposite to defects of the compulsory enforcement procedure in just two stages: the first one is set before the auction and is related to any reason of invalidity of the compulsory enforcement action and is related to any defects, which arose from the auction until the awarding.
+However, by virtue of Greek Law 4335/2015 the debtor is entitled to opposite to defects of the compulsory enforcement procedure in just two stages: the first one is set before the auction and is related to any reason of invalidity of the compulsory enforcement actions carried out before the auction, whereas the second one is set after the auction and is related to any defects, which arose from the auction until the awarding.

-Pursuant to Article 954 of the Greek Civil Procedure Code, the initial auction price is determined within the statement of the court bailiff cannot be less than the property's "market value", as calculated in accordance with presidential decree no. 59/2016 (published in Government Gazette 95/A/27.05.2016).
+Pursuant to Article 954 of the Greek Civil Procedure Code, the initial auction price is determined within the statement of the court bailiff and as regards the movable property, it cannot be less than 2/3 of the estimated value of the property (according to article 993 par.
+2 of the Greek Civil Procedure Code, in conjunction with article 954 par.
+2 of the Greek Civil Procedure Code, as amended and in force) and as regards the immovable property, the initial auction price cannot be less than the seized immovable property's "market value", as calculated in accordance with presidential decree no. 59/2016 (published in Government Gazette 95/A/27.05.2016).
 In particular, pursuant to such presidential decree the property's "market value" is determined by the relevant bailiff who is obliged to appoint a certified appraiser for this purpose, namely an individual or legal person that shall be included in the Certified Appraisers Registry held at the General Directorate for Financial Policy of the Ministry of Finance and published on the Ministry of Finance's website.
 The latter submits to the bailiff an appraisal report in accordance with European or international recognised appraising standards.
 Appraisal fees are borne by the creditor who ordered the enforcement against the relevant property, but ultimately burden the Borrower.
-The initial auction price and can be contested by the borrower or any other party having a legal interest by filing an annulment petition against such court bailiff statement at the latest twenty (20) working days before the auction date.
-The relevant court's decision should be published at the latest by 12.00 p.m. ten (10) days before the auction for up to six (6) months may be sought by the Borrower, on the grounds that there is a good chance of the Borrower being able to satisfy the enforcing party or that, following the suspension period, a better offer would be received at auction, provided that there is no risk of damage of the creditor who ordered the enforcement and that the borrower pays at least one quarter of the claimed capital and the enforcement expenses.
+The initial auction price can be contested by the borrower or any other party having a legal interest by filing an annulment petition against such court bailiff statement at the latest fifteen (15) working days before the auction date.
+The relevant court's decision should be published at the latest by 12.00 p.m. eight (8) days before the auction date.
+Furthermore, pursuant to Article 1000 of the Greek Civil Procedure Code, the suspension of auction for up to six (6) months may be sought by the Borrower, on the grounds that there is a good chance of the Borrower being able to satisfy the enforcing party or that, following the suspension period, a better offer would be received at auction, provided that there is no risk of damage of the creditor who ordered the enforcement and that the borrower pays at least one quarter of the claimed capital and the enforcement expenses.